neeels/tim/README.md

 Written in Python.

-There is no stable release yet.
+The commandline interface is considered stable.

 (c) Copyright 2013 by Neels Janosch Hofmeyr <neels@hofmeyr.de>